Reading Scripts for Perusal, Education, Enjoyment, Discussion

 There are countless scripts we'd love to perform, but reality has its limits.
 Let's scratch the itch to be dramatic and explore scripts beyond our on-stage season with a theatrical book club, of sorts.

 Greek Comedies, Absurdist Fiction, Elizabethan Classics... options are endless for a no-obligation monthly perusal.
-Let's first test the room and measure the interest.
-The inaugural title for play will be Dancing at Lughnasa by Brian Friel.
-Reserve your spot at the bottom of the page.
+Reserve your spot for the next session at the bottom of the page.

 Is there a title you would like to have us read?
 Would you like to lead a session?
 Contact us!